 We just learned how to chop up a simple herb like a chive.
 They're just simple lines that we know how to describe in terms of the variables x and y.
 Sometimes, we need to cut up more intricate herbs like rosemary.
 These lines may be described in different ways, including in parametric equations.

 These parametric equations are just a different language for describing lines.
-They are nice because it's easier to describe the curve using this other language, and it can be easier to integrate this way too.
+They're nice because it's easier to describe the curve using this other language, and it can be easier to integrate this way too.

 The process for finding the length of a curve described by parametric equations is the same.
-We are just using a different language.
+We're just using a different language.
 It's not even an African click language.

 Suppose we want to find the length of the curve described by parametric equations x(t) and y(t), on the interval a ≤ t ≤ b.